-On a fairly even surface, I can walk OK-ish (after the first few metres have been negotiated).
+On a fairly even surface, I could walk OK-ish (after the first few metres had been negotiated).
 But steps, particularly steps down, are a real problem.
-I can still manage them (as there is usually some sort of handrail to hang onto).
-But it takes a bit more time than before.
+I could still manage them (as there is usually some sort of handrail to hang onto).
+But it took a bit more time than before.

 And in Venice, there are a lot of steps!

-So, as it would take hours just to travel a fairly short distance, and as there was no handrail on the Rialto Bridge (it was being renovated at the time), I abandoned any idea of walking around Venice.
+So, as it would take hours just to travel a fairly short distance, and as there was no handrail on the Rialto Bridge at the time (it was being renovated), I abandoned any idea of walking around Venice.

-Raising awareness of ataxia, over and above fundraising for Ataxia UK, is my main aim with these walks (which is why there is always an open invitation to others, to join me as I walk).
+Raising awareness of ataxia, over and above fundraising for Ataxia UK, is the main aim of these walks (which is why there is always an open invitation to others to join in).

 It’s a great way to make others feel involved, which makes them very aware of ataxia.

-And it’s a very pleasant way for people to see a part of a city that they might otherwise miss.
+And it’s a very pleasant way for people to see a part of a city that they might otherwise miss too.